crs4/omero.biobank/docs/dev_manual/omero.rst

 jobs becomes crucial.
 Without an accurate planning of computing resources allocation, one could force large peak loads on the computational infrastructure with no improvement of the total run
-time: a naïve submission of a typical analysis run11 could completely saturate a 400 8-core nodes cluster for hours with a swarm of quickly completing jobs with only a few hundred jobs lasting for weeks.
+time: a naive submission of a typical analysis run11 could completely saturate a 400 8-core nodes cluster for hours with a swarm of quickly completing jobs with only a few hundred jobs lasting for weeks.
 Figure 5B shows how the expected time needed for a typical imputation